Pastromhaug/Expert-Advisor/README.md

 The core strategy that this program is based off of is simple:
 For a set of technical indicators, if all indicators are going up, buy.
 If all indicators are going down, sell.

 Currently, In the latest version there are seven technical indicators that can be used invidivually or in combination with each other in this program.
 They are *Moving Average, Stochastic Oscillator, Stoch RSI Basic, THV3 T3, Babon Slope, THV T3 Trix, and AMA optimized*.
-Moving Avergae and Stochastic Oscillator are default indicators included in MT$, but the rest have to be downloaded and added manually.
+Moving Average and Stochastic Oscillator are default indicators included in MT4, but the rest have to be downloaded and added manually.